LunarG/CrashDiagnosticLayer/README.md

 ## Register the Layer

-GFR is an implicit layer.
+CDL is an implicit layer.
 The loader's documentation describes
 [the difference between implicit and explicit layers](https://github.com/KhronosGroup/Vulkan-LoaderAndValidationLayers/blob/master/loader/LoaderAndLayerInterface.md#implicit-vs-explicit-layers), but the relevant bit here is that implicit layers are meant to be available to